jamesbondie/flare-vm/README.md

 ## Contributing

 Want to get started contributing?
 See the links below to learn how.
-We are looking forward working with you to improve FLARE-VM! :sparkling_heart:
+We are looking forward to working with you to improve FLARE-VM! :sparkling_heart:

 ### FLARE-VM (this repository)
 * FLARE-VM installation script, and configuration: https://github.com/mandiant/flare-vm